selfishprimate/curated-design-resources/README.md

 _It's not rocket science to animate your UIs anymore!_

 - [Animate.css](https://animate.style/): Just-add-water CSS animations!
+- [Cubic Bezier](https://cubic-bezier.com/): A better tool for cubic-bezier() easing.
+- [Easings](https://easings.co/): Test common easing curves on a range of interfaces.
+Or generate your own custom bezier curve.
 - [LottieFiles](https://lottiefiles.com/): Lightweight, scalable animations for your website and apps!
 - [Motion UI](https://legacy-zurb.netlify.app/playground/motion-ui): A Sass library for creating flexible CSS transitions and animations.